open-telemetry/opentelemetry.io/content/en/blog/2022/how-to-get-started-with-opentelemetry-go.md

 In this guide, you will learn hands-on how to create and visualize traces with OpenTelemetry Go without prior knowledge.

 We will start with creating a simple to-do app that uses Mongo and the Gin framework.
-Then, we will send tracing data to Jaeger Tracing and to Aspecto for visualization.
+Then, we will send tracing data to Jaeger Tracing for visualization.
 You can find all the relevant files in this [Github repository](https://github.com/aspecto-io/opentelemetry-examples/tree/master/go).

 !["OpenTelemetry Go The Mandalorian"](https://www.aspecto.io/wp-content/uploads/2022/06/OpenTelemetry-Go-The-Mandalorian-2048x1406.png)